Blunders in vestibular and audiological testing

 - A "bad" laboratory will deny the possibility that an error could ever occur, have no monitoring method (i.e. use an "open loop" method where the same person who does the test also monitors for error), and refuse to document errors (perhaps in fear of losing payment or credibility).
 This type of behavior is close to fraud.

-- No laboratory should have a single person doing everything -- in other words, there should always be two eyes to check for errors.
+- As is the case in bookkeeping, no laboratory should have a single person doing everything -- in other words, there should always be two eyes to check for errors.

 1. ENG (electronystagmography) errors